MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 registered `YangElemMap`, it will recurse down to that element's handler.

-The top-level children must set the namespace for all the elements.
+The top-level children (with "/" as the starting path) must set the namespace for all the elements.

 The `begin` call in `TopElemHandler` will create an item of the class `Data` that you can use to store data about the transaction as you